-Propane gas used in truck campers are also known as LPG or LP gas.
-The gas is nontoxic, colorless, clean burning, odorless mixture of flammable hydrocarbon gases and used for heating, cooking, and cooling in refrigerators.
+Propane gas used in truck campers is also known as LPG or LP gas.
+The gas is a non-toxic, colorless, clean-burning, odorless mixture of flammable hydrocarbon gases used for heating, cooking, and cooling in refrigerators.

-Thus, to overcome the odorless features, Ethanethiol is added to LPG so leaks can be easily detected.
+Thus, to overcome the odorless features, Ethanethiol is added to LPG so you can easily detect leaks.
 Should there be an LPG leak, the gas being heavier than air will flow along the floor of the truck camper.
-For this reason, truck camper manufactures are required to install LPG detectors close to the floor.
+For this reason, truck camper manufacturers install LPG detectors close to the floor.

 the Lpg container

-The most common LPG container used in RVs are the 20- or 30-pound cylinders.
-These cylinders are mounted either horizontal or vertical in the RV and are not interchanged.
+The most common LPG container used in TCs is the 20- or 30-pound cylinder.
+Cylinders are mounted horizontally or vertically.
+They are not interchanged.

-The date that the cylinder was manufacture is stamped on the protective collar, also called the neck ring.
+Manufacturers stamp the cylinder’s date on the protective collar, also called the neck ring.

-Example, a cylinder manufactured in July 2005 needs to be re-certified before July 2017 and every five years thereafter.
-The collar is also stamped with the empty weight of the cylinder in pounds known at TW (tare weight).
+For example, a cylinder manufactured in July 2012 must be recertified before July 2022 and then every five years.
+Also stamped on the collar is the empty weight of the cylinder in pounds known at TW (tare weight).

-TW for a vertical cylinder is about 24 pound and generally called “20 pounders” while horizontal cylinders have a TW of 27 pounds.
+TW for a vertical cylinder is about 24 pounds and is generally called a “20 pounders,” while horizontal cylinders have a TW of 27 pounds.

 A “20 pounder,” when filled to the legal capacity of 80%, will weigh about 38 pounds.